thuzarwin/open-data-sprints/docs/project-pir-pilot.rst

 - Prompt access to information that is not confidential or otherwise protected
 - Provide accountability metrics of how many proactively released datasets were previously request under public information requests
--..Ability to view submitted request by unique id, date received, request and due date
+..
+Ability to view submitted request by unique id, date received, request and due date
-	..* Ability to track a request
+..
+Ability to track a request
-	..* Display Number of received request vs. reports published for total submitted to the city and by each department
+..
+Display Number of received request vs. reports published for total submitted to the city and by each department

 Deliverables